-6. General information/ Affirmation and Disclosures.
+6. General Information/Affirmation and Disclosures:

-- 1. Means of Communications: The quarterly and annual financial results are normally published in 'Financial Express' and 'Jansatta' and also uploaded on the SIDBIs' website viz. www.sidbi.in. - 2.
-SIDBI has not made any presentation to institutional investors or to the analysts during FY2024. - 3.
-General Shareholder Information: - 26th Annual General Meeting of SIDBI shall be held on Wednesday, September 25, 2024, at 11:00 a.m. at SIDBI, Board Room, 7th Floor, 15 Ashok Marg, Lucknow - 226 001 for the financial year 2024.
+6.1 Means of Communications: The quarterly and annual financial results are normally published in 'Financial Express' and 'Jansatta' and also uploaded on the SIDBIs' website viz. www.sidbi.in.

+6.2 SIDBI has not made any presentation to institutional investors or to the analysts during FY2024.

+6.3 General Shareholder Information:

-- Dividend Payment Date: On or after September 25, 2024 (within 30 days from the date of AGM) - Record Date: Date of AGM - 4.
-Equity shares of SIDBI are not listed in any of the Stock Exchanges.
-SIDBI is a high value debt listed entity and NCDs and CPs of SIDBI are listed in the National Stock Exchange of India Limited, Further, it is hereby confirmed that the listing fees (as applicable) of ₹18,88,000/- was paid during FY2024 to NSE. - 5.
-SIDBI confirms that the securities of SIDBI were not suspended from trading during the Financial Year 2024.
+- 26th Annual General Meeting of SIDBI shall be held on Wednesday, September 25, 2024, at 11:00 a.m. at SIDBI, Board Room, 7th Floor, 15 Ashok Marg, Lucknow - 226 001 FY2024 - Dividend Payment Date: On or after September 25, 2024 (within 30 days from the date of AGM) - Record Date: Date of AGM - 6.4 Equity shares of SIDBI are not listed in any of the Stock Exchanges.
+SIDBI is a high value debt listed entity and NCDs and CPs of SIDBI are listed in the National Stock Exchange of India Limited, Further, it is hereby confirmed that the listing fees (as applicable) of ₹18,88,000/- was paid during FY2024 to NSE. - 6.5 SIDBI confirms that the securities of SIDBI were not suspended from trading during FY2024.